 Zooland as they appeared in the Richman Gordman stores.
 Photo courtesy of the Lincoln Journal-Star.

-They made their debut in 1964 at the store on 73rd and Blondo.
+The animals that comprised Zooland made their debut in 1964 at the store on 73rd and Blondo.
 They served as a playground to entertain children while their parents shopped.
-Over the next 20 years, a dozen Zoolands were installed in different stores throughout the midwest.
+Over the next 20 years, a dozen Zoolands were installed in different stores throughout the Midwest.

-The Zooland animals as they appear in the museum today.
-Photo courtesy of the Omaha Children’s Museum.
+The Zooland animals as they appear inside the Omaha Children’s Museum.

 Follow me on